RootOne Grants - FAQs

 How Can I Receive a RootOne Voucher?

-To apply for a voucher, AMHSI participants must be a current 9th, 10th, or 11th grade Jewish teen, may not currently attend an Orthodox Jewish Day School, must reside in the United States or Canada, and must not have received a previous RootOne voucher.
+To apply for a voucher, AMHSI participants must be a current 9th, 10th, or 11th grade Jewish teen, may not currently attend an Orthodox Jewish Day School, must reside in the United States, and must not have received a previous RootOne voucher.
 There are no exceptions to these criteria.
 AMHSI participants must apply and be accepted to one of our four summer programs.
 After acceptance to an AMHSI summer program, you will receive an email with a link to apply online for the RootOne Voucher.

 AMHSI has set aside enough vouchers for all participants of our summer programs.
 Once your RootOne application has been submitted and confirmed, your voucher is saved, but if you do not complete the pre-trip requirements on time, your voucher will be forfeited.